cruizc-ii/vulkan/README.md

 ## No columns to parse from file

-This error means pushover failed.
-Usually this means the model is wrong.
+This error means pushover/ida failed.
+This means the model or the analysis is wrong.
 It's good that this is raised.
+Check results files.

 ## loss